hoverinc/picklejs/docs/phrases.md

 This is currently not working as it should so I replaced with a `wait(1000)`.
 Feel free to submit PRs to fix

 ### Taking a Snapshot
-`I take a snapshot name "{string}"`
+`I take a snapshot named "{string}"`

 Takes a snapshot of the current screen and compares to a previous snapshot.
 I guess this is a `Then` as well as `When` functionality wise.

+### Taking an Element Snapshot
+`I take a snapshot of the "Header"`
+Takes a snapshot of just the element, saves it with the Element's name, and compares to a previous snapshot.

 ## Thens
 ### Redirect
 `I should be redirected to the <Screen>`

-Redirects to a the Screen's url
+Checks if I am on the Screen's url

 Ex:
 * `I should be redirected to the "Login Screen"`

+### On Page
+This is an alias of `Redirect`
+`I should be on the <Screen>`

+Checks if I am on the Screen's url

 ### Element Existance
 #### Element Exists